PO Box 9109, Tower Junction, Addington, Christchurch 8149

 Subsequently, in calendar 2016, the 32 Tier 4s participated in their own competencies framework-based leadership development programme to further roll out the leadership development agenda.

-In 2017, all Tier 1-4s (now 62 in number) are participating in an extended Coaching Skills programme, upskilling in applying the GROW coaching model to coaching conversations across TDC; recognising that the quality of these conversations is central to the leadership culture TDC seeks.
+In 2017, all Tier 1-4s (now 62 in number) participated in an extended Coaching Skills programme, upskilling in applying the GROW coaching model to coaching conversations across TDC; recognising that the quality of these conversations is central to the leadership culture TDC seeks.